linux-integrity/ima-doc/event-log-format.rst

 Signature Size
 _____________________

-This is a 2-byte integer representing the size of the Signature field.
+This is a 2-byte integer representing the size of the Signature field in **big endian** format.

     Note that there is redundancy, in that this field must be consistent with the signing public key pointed to by the